kayla-manning/election-analysis-2020/posts/final.md

 | NH    |                      0.8432500 |                     0.15675000 |
 | NM    |                      0.9064325 |                     0.09356749 |

-The three closest races in battleground states according to this model--MI, WI, and MN--all work slightly in Joe Biden's favor.
+The three closest races in battleground states according to this model--MI, WI, and MN--all lean slightly in Joe Biden's favor according to this model.
 However, Donald Trump could easily win these states and the Electoral College while still losing the popular vote.

-#### Prediction Discussion
+#### Model Limitations

 While this forecast performed quite well in the leave-one-out cross-validation and makes reasonable predictions given what we know about states, it is by no means perfect: